Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 Employment Opportunities in Fresno

-Fresno is home to a diverse set of industries that provide ample employment opportunities for people of all backgrounds.
-The Fresno area is also centrally located between major employment markets in Northern and Southern California through the major transportation corridors of CA-99 and I-5, which expands access to employment opportunities.
+Fresno is home to diverse industries providing ample employment opportunities for people of all backgrounds.
+The Fresno area is also centrally located between major employment markets in Northern and Southern California, via the major transportation corridors CA-99 and I-5, which expand access to employment opportunities.

 According to the Fresno Economic Development Corporation, some of the top industries in the area include: